How to Make the Most of Your Solar Generated Energy

-With the solar feed-in tariff not being quite what it was in 2015, many homeowners are adopting a new way of using solar that now makes it worth it again to start using solar energy.
+With the solar Feed-in Tariff not being quite what it was in 2015, many homeowners are adopting solar batteries which is making an investment in solar technology well worthwhile.

 Monitoring what and when your panels are producing will allow you to ‘spend’ your energy in the most efficient way.
 There are plenty of devices and apps that allow you to do this easily so that you don’t have to manually check your generation levels.